tabulapdf/tabula/README.md

 1. Install Ruby and JRuby.
 Tabula been tested with Ruby 1.9.3 and JRuby 1.7.3.
-   We recommend using [rbenv](https://github.com/sstephenson/rbenv/) to manage you Ruby versions.
+   We recommend using [rbenv](https://github.com/sstephenson/rbenv/) to manage your Ruby versions.
 (JRuby is required to interface with `pdfbox`, but native Ruby must also be used since `ruby-opencv` is a natively compiled extension.)